Li-Ning: 2008 Beijing Olympics

 Li-Ning sought sponsorship opportunities related to the 2008 Summer Olympics held in Beijing, China.
-The company arranged to outfit every presenter for broadcaster CCTV-5, the sports channel of the Chinese Central Television.
-Li-Ning also sponsored the Chinese national teams of Gymnastics, Table Tennis, Archery and Diving.
-It also sponsored the Spanish basketball team, as well as the Argentine and Swedish Olympics teams.
+In 2007, Li-Ning entered into a strategic partnership with CCTV-5, the sports channel of the Chinese Central Television, to provide apparel for its hosts, news presenters and reporters through the end of 2008, including broadcasts during the Beijing Olympic Games.
+Li-Ning also sponsored the Chinese national teams of Gymnastics, Table Tennis, Shooting and Diving.
+It also sponsored the Argentine basketball team, as well as the Spanish and Swedish Olympics teams.

 In a now famous case of ambush marketing (a subset of guerilla marketing), when entire countries were tuned to the 2008 Summer Olympics opening ceremony, millions saw Li Ning light the torch.
 Though the Li-Ning company was not an official sponsor of the games, it had still associated itself with the games through its role as an equipment supplier for several Chinese Olympic teams, and through Li's status as a Chinese sports and business icon.
 Consequently, the ceremony generated tremendous exposure for Li's eponymous company to the chagrin of official sports apparel supplier Adidas, as viewers did not realize that he had been fully dressed in Adidas as per its sponsorship rights to the Games.
 The company's share price increased by over 3% on the first day of trading after the opening ceremony.